kubernetes/test-infra/prow/gerrit/README.md

 The reporter package sends job results back to gerrit.
 It implements a reporter interface from [crier].

-The reporter will send an aggregated summary message, after all jobs on a patchset finishes.
+The reporter will send an aggregated summary message after all presubmit jobs on a patchset finish, and another message after all postsubmit jobs finish.

 The reporter will also cast a +1/-1 vote on the `prow.k8s.io/gerrit-report-label` label of your prowjob, or by default it will vote on `CodeReview` label.
 Where `+1` means all jobs on the patshset pass and `-1`